canaantt/slate/source/includes/_clinic_api_query_1.md

     "sampleSize": 224,
     "wrangler": "",
     "wranglingProcedure": "",
-    "desc": "TCGA colon & rectum adenocarcinoma (COADREAD) somatic mutation data.
+    "description": "TCGA colon & rectum adenocarcinoma (COADREAD) somatic mutation data.
 Red (=1) indicates that a non-silent somatic mutation (nonsense, missense, frame-shif indels, splice site mutations, stop codon readthroughs) was identified in the protein coding region of a gene, or any mutation identified in a non-coding gene.
 White (=0) indicates that none of the above mutation calls were made in this gene for the specific sample."
 }
 ```